 July 21, 2015

-“This recognition is a wonderful reflection of the excellence of our medical faculty, nurses and staff and of the daily commitment the entire UCI Health team brings to our patients,” said Howard J. Federoff, MD, PhD, Vice Chancellor, Health Affairs/Dean, UC Irvine School of Medicine.
+“This recognition is a wonderful reflection of the excellence of our medical faculty, nurses and staff and of the daily commitment the entire UCI Health team brings to our patients,” said Howard J. Federoff, MD, PhD, vice chancellor for Health Affairs and dean of the UCI School of Medicine.
 “It is a privilege to provide Orange County with world-class treatment of serious and complex cases.”